Programs & Research Centers

 The Center for the Study of Ancient Italy (CSAI) promotes interdisciplinary education and research in the archaeology and visual culture of ancient Italy from the Bronze Age through the fifth century C.E.

 The Mesoamerica Center facilitates knowledge, learning and understanding about the ancient indigenous cultures and peoples of what is now Mexico, Guatemala, Belize, Honduras and El Salvador with a focus on the arts, language and archeology.
-The center oversees The Mesoamerica Meetings and Casa Herrera, a research and teaching facility in Guatemala.
+The center also oversees the annual Mesoamerica Meetings.

 Visual Arts Center